 The next step is to look online; the two main websites where people list lost and found animals are Trade Me and Pets on the Net.

-When you realize your animal is missing, visit these websites and advertise your lost animal, include a picture and full description.
+When you realise your animal is missing, visit these websites and advertise your lost animal, include a picture and full description.

 The important thing to remember is to not give up too soon.
 Be patient and keep relisting!